How Secure is Microsoft’s OneDrive Personal Vault?

 - The OneDrive Personal Vault in Short

-- For What You Can Use Microsoft’s Personal Vault
+- What does Microsoft's Personal Vault protect my files from?

 - Disadvantage 1: Privacy is Not Really Provided in Microsoft’s Personal Vault